yen010390/yen010390.github.io/_project/c01-AskDelphi.md

 category: "Category 1: Process Digitalization & SAP Integration"
 ---

-# Digitalization of Documentation & Training with AskDelphi

 ## Project Description:
 - Led the plant-level deployment and integration of AskDelphi (Speach), a global digital knowledge-sharing platform, to standardize SOPs and training materials.
 - The initiative replaced static, text-heavy documents with dynamic, on-demand video tutorials accessible directly on the factory floor via desktop, tablet, or smartphone.